Human Breathprints as Biometric Identifiers

 Dataset & constraints

-The dataset contains breath samples from 11 subjects collected across multiple days.
-VOCs were measured using mass spectrometry methods (SESI-MS / Q-TOF in the source study).
+Breath samples from 11 subjects collected across multiple days.
+VOCs measured using SESI-MS / Q-TOF mass spectrometry.

 - High dimensionality: many VOC features